Sumit-sangave/vibo/frontend/README.md

-# frontend (moodMixDJ)
+# frontend (Vibo)

-This is a minimal Vite + React frontend for moodMixDJ.
+This is a minimal Vite + React frontend for Vibo.

 Run locally: